PrimalMew/SleepyBot/README.md

 # |    _CHANGELOG_    |

 #### **Version 1.1.0**:
-- Added the '*twitchinfo [Twitch Username]' command.
+- Added the 'twitchinfo [Twitch Username]' command.
 Find out if the user is currently streaming or not.
-- Added the '*reminder' command.
-Use '*help reminder' to learn more.
+- Added the 'reminder' command.
+Use 'help reminder' to learn more.
 - Minor performance tuning.
 - Renamed a lot of things so that they make more sense.
-- The '*botserver' command has been renamed to '*server'.
+- The 'botserver' command has been renamed to 'server'.
 - Rejoice! '-help' no longer crashes SleepyBot!

 ###### *Version 1.0.9*: